Mental health: Homeless population

 Mental illness is thought to be highly prevalent among homeless populations, though access to proper diagnoses is limited.
 An article written by Lisa Goodman and her colleagues summarized Smith's research into PTSD in homeless single women and mothers in St. Louis, Missouri, which found that 53% of the respondents met diagnostic criteria, and which describes homelessness as a risk factor for mental illness.
 At least two commonly reported symptoms of psychological trauma, social disaffiliation and learned helplessness are highly prevalent among homeless individuals and families.

 While mental illness is prevalent, people infrequently receive appropriate care.
 Case management linked to other services is an effective care approach for improving symptoms in people experiencing homelessness.
 Case management reduced admission to hospitals, and it reduced substance use by those with substance abuse problems more than typical care.

 Immigrants and refugees

 States that produce refugees are sites of social upheaval, civil war, even genocide.
 Most refugees experience trauma.
 It can be in the form of torture, sexual assault, family fragmentation, and death of loved ones.

 Refugees and immigrants experience psychosocial stressors after resettlement.
 These include discrimination, lack of economic stability, and social isolation causing emotional distress.
+For example, not far into the 1900s, campaigns targeting Japanese immigrants were being formed that inhibited their ability to participate in U.S. life, painting them as a threat to the American working-class.
+They were subject to prejudice and slandered by American media as well as anti-Japanese legislation being implemented.
 For refugees family reunification can be one of the primary needs to improve quality of life.
 Post-migration trauma is a cause of depressive disorders and psychological distress for immigrants.